Eighty Nestlé products to lose Swiss cross - SWI swissinfo.ch

-Legislation that tightens rules over the use of the “Made in Switzerland” label is forcing Swiss foodmaker Nestlé to drop the Swiss cross from 80 products, Nestlé Suisse Director General has revealed.
+Legislation that tightens rules over the use of the “Made in Switzerland” label is forcing Swiss foodmaker Nestlé to drop the Swiss cross from 80 products, a top Nestlé Suisse manager has revealed.

 On January 1, 2017, legislation comes into effect in Switzerland that clearly spells out the conditions under which businesses can claim their products as being Swiss made.